-As the Council of Mortgage Lenders (CML) advises, most houses – whether detached, semi-detached or terraced – are freehold; most flats are leasehold.
-When you buy the freehold, you buy the building and the land on which it sits; when you buy a lease, you buy the right to occupy the property for the remaining term of the lease.
+Buying a home might involve your purchase of a freehold property or a leasehold property.
+Council of Mortgage Lenders (CML) advises most houses – whether detached, semi-detached or terraced – are freehold; most flats are leasehold.
+When you buy the freehold, you buy the building and the land on which it sits; when you buy a lease, you buy the right to occupy the property for the remaining Term of the contract.

-At the beginning of a lease that has 999 years to run, the distinction in tenureThe type of ownership or occupation of a property, such as f... makes little practical difference.
-As the years run out on the length of the remaining lease, however, the limitations and restrictions of leasehold property become more apparent.
+At the beginning of a term that has 999 years to run, the distinction in tenureThe type of ownership or occupation of a property, such as f... makes little practical difference.
+As the years run out on the length of the remaining Lease, however, the limitations and restrictions of leasehold property become more apparent.

-What is a “short” lease?
+What is a Short-Term Lease?

-Can I get a mortgage on a short leasehold property?
+Can I get a mortgage on a short-leasehold property?

-- negotiate an extension of the current lease – which may be a significant cost (since one of the appeals in buying a short lease property is the considerable drop in price the shorter the lease becomes); or
+- negotiate an extension of the current Lease – which may be a significant cost (since one of the appeals in buying a short lease property is the considerable drop in price the shorter the Lease becomes); or

-- seek a short lease mortgage provider.
+- seek a mortgage provider.

 How much can I borrow for mortgages for leasehold properties with short leases?

-What else do I need to consider with short lease properties?
+What else do I need to consider with short-lease properties?

-If you go ahead with your purchase of a short lease property, bear in mind the practical inevitability of the following:
+If you go ahead with your purchase of a short-lease property, bear in mind the practical inevitability of the following:

-- possible increases in ground rent – which might appear affordable at the outset, but are subject to increase as and when the freeholder decides;
+- possible increases in ground rent – which might appear affordable at the outset but are subject to increase as and when the freeholder decides;

 - the benefits of any increases in land values accrue to the freeholder only – you are likely to be faced with the ensuing increase in ground rent;